dhoove/tixml2svd/README.md

 ## Usage

+Note: you must first remove any byte-order-mark (BOM) from your device file.
+This is a sequence of invisible bytes that appears at the beginning of certain text files.
+One way to do this is with the GNU sed commande, issued from a bash prompt:

+`sed $'1s/^\uFEFF//' < device.xml > device_wo_bom.xml`

-Something like `tixml2svd -i cc1310f128.xml -o cc1310f128.svd` should
-do the trick.
-If this does not work, try one of the device peripherals first, with something like `tixml2svd -p -i Modules/CC26xx/CC2652/PRCM.xml`
+Now, process your device file with something like `tixml2svd -i cc2652r1f.xml`.
+If this does not work, try one of the device peripherals all by itself, with something like `tixml2svd -p -i Modules/CC26xx/CC2652/PRCM.xml`.

 ## Caveats